ccdaisy/Spiral-Knights-Model-Converter/README.md

 #WORK SO FAR
  - Improved file reading (Slightly faster reading) + Save/Open dialog (ONLY WORKS WITH XML RIGHT NOW.
 TUTORIAL IN RELEASES!)
- - Small-scale .DAT reading (NOTE: Not in current release!)
+ - Small-scale .DAT reading (Returns the UTF read from the FileInputStream, which isn't the right way to go for conversion.)

 #ISSUES THAT HINDER WORK
  - Schoolwork
- - Clyde Library understanding

 #PLANS
 This is the list of what I plan to improve or add in this project.